Solutions to “Jupyter Notebook Not Rendering on GitHub” problem

 Below we see the 30.3 MB notebook that GitHub couldn’t render natively, rendering fine in ReviewNB:

 ReviewNB can be used with both public and private repositories.
-ReviewNB also supports Google-Doc style commenting & discussion on Jupyter notebook cells.
+ReviewNB supports -

 If sharing GitHub Notebook output is an important part of your workflow, it’s better not to entirely rely on the notebook rendering provided by GitHub.
 If you are working in public repositories, NBviewer or Binder are worth trying.
 NBviewer is a simple, reliable way to statically render your public notebooks, and Binder lets you share public notebooks as live code.